Firebush

 Flatwoods plum

-Flatwoods plum (Prunus umbellata) is a deciduous large shrub to small tree found in hammocks and woodlands throughout North and Central Florida.
-It typically blooms in March, at which time the entire crown is covered in umbels of delightful white blooms that attract a variety of pollinators, especially bees.
+Flatwoods plum (Prunus umbellata) is a large shrub to small tree found in hammocks and woodlands throughout North and Central Florida.
+It flowers in spring, with profuse umbels of white blooms that attract a variety of pollinators.

 Flaxleaf aster